Checkmarx/kics/docs/configuration-file.md

   "payload-path": "file path to store source internal representation in JSON format", "preview-lines": 3,
-  "queries-path": "path to directory with queries (default ./assets/queries) (default './assets/queries')", "report-formats": "formats in which the results will be exported (json, sarif)", "type": "type of queries to use in the scan", "verbose": true
+  "queries-path": "path to directory with queries (default ./assets/queries) (default './assets/queries')", "report-formats": "formats in which the results will be exported (json, sarif, html)", "type": "type of queries to use in the scan", "verbose": true
 }